KongHsi/School-projects/README.md

 # Public
-The purpose of this public repo is for showing projects.
+The purpose of this public repo is for showing some projects that I have done at school.